olemorud/olemorud/README.md

-this special repository readme sure is a cool feature
+this readme sure is a cool feature